CartoDB/documentation/app/content/spatial-extension-bq/overview.md

 **WIP: Add screenshot and actual link**

-Now that we're set on the CARTO side, let's open the BigQuery console and check that we have access to the extension functions:
+Now that we're set on the CARTO side, let's open the BigQuery console and check that we have access to the extension modules:

 ```sql
 SELECT bqcarto.tiler.Version()
 ```

 {{% bannerNote title="tip" %}}
-If you need to use the extension from the **EU** multi-region, use `SELECT bqcartoeu.tiler_eu.Version()` instead.
+If you need to use the extension from GCP's **EU** multi-region, use `SELECT bqcartoeu.tiler_eu.Version()` instead.
 Learn more about BigQuery locations [here](https://cloud.google.com/bigquery/docs/locations).
 {{%/ bannerNote %}}

 **WIP: Update with actual function**